putianyi889/Miscellaneous/扫雷/GSC Guide.md

 **NOTE**: when you break a personal record, Arbiter will save a copy of that video in the main folder.
 Be careful not to collect the same video twice.

 The major competition stat is T37 which is `BT.20+IT.12+ET.5`.
 B/I/E refer to Beginner/Intermediate/Expert.
 T refers to Time. `.n` means the sum of the best n scores.
 For example, Your BT.20 means the summation of your best 20 Beginner games in terms of time.
 There are also other competition stats, including B37, PPP37, T74, B74, PPP74.
-They will be explained here.
+They will be explained here later.

 **NOTE**: Only >=10bbbv beg games are counted.